 Frequent Rapamune dose adjustments based on non-steady-state sirolimus concentrations can lead to overdosing or underdosing because sirolimus has a long half-life.
 Once Rapamune maintenance dose is adjusted, patients should continue on the new maintenance dose for at least 7 to 14 days before further dosage adjustment with concentration monitoring.
 In most patients, dose adjustments can be based on simple proportion: new Rapamune dose = current dose x (target concentration/current concentration).
-A loading dose should be considered in addition to a new maintenance dose when it is necessary to increase sirolimus trough concentrations: Rapamune loading dose = 3 x (new maintenance dose - current maintenance dose).
+A loading dose should be considered in addition to a new maintenance dose when it is necessary to increase sirolimus trough concentrations: Rapamune loading dose = $3 \times (1000 \text{ m})$ x (new maintenance dose - current maintenance dose).
 The maximum Rapamune dose administered on any day should not exceed 40 mg.
 If an estimated daily dose exceeds 40 mg due to the addition of a loading dose, the loading dose should be administered over 2 days.
 Sirolimus trough concentrations should be monitored at least 3 to 4 days after a loading dose(s).

-Two milligrams (2 mg) of Rapamune Oral Solution have been demonstrated to be clinically equivalent to 2 mg Rapamune Tablets; hence, are interchangeable on a mg-to-mg basis.
+Two milligrams (2 mg) of Rapamune Oral Solution have been demonstrated to be clinically equivalent to 2 mg Rapamune Tablets; hence, at this dose these two formulations are interchangeable.
 However, it is not known if higher doses of Rapamune Oral Solution are clinically equivalent to higher doses of Rapamune Tablets on a mg-to-mg basis [see Clinical Pharmacology (12.3)].

-2.1 Patients at Low- to Moderate-Immunologic Risk
+2.2 Renal Transplant Patients at Low- to Moderate-Immunologic Risk